-We're available all year round with our best value being from March to October.
+We're available all year round and at our best value from April to November

-We're not sold by variety in Australia, however, small leeks are grown and sold as baby leeks.
+We're not sold by variety in Australia, however, small leeks are grown and sold as baby or pencil leeks.

 We're extremely hardy, tall plants which can grow up to 1.5 metres.
-We have a whitish long stem topped with grey-blue, broad, strap-like, pointed leaves.
-We are generally grown in trenches or with the soil piled up around the lower part of our stalk to exclude the light.
+We have a white long stem topped with wide green leaves on the top of our stems We are grown in trenches or with the soil piled up around the lower part of our stalk so we don’t see the sunlight.
 This ensures that our stalk is very white and tender to eat.
-This process is called blanching.

 We're harvested, mostly 5-6 months after planting, by pulling us whole from the ground.
 Our roots and leaves are then trimmed.
-We're more difficult to harvest than other onions because we're deeper in the soil and our roots are more active and matted at the time of harvest.
+We're more difficult to harvest than other onions because we're deeper in the soil and our roots are more knotted at the time of harvest.

-Select those of us with clean, crisp, white bottoms and fresh-looking tops.
-Small to medium-size leeks are the most tender and have a mild, delicate flavour.
+Select those of us with clean, crisp, white stems and fresh-looking green tops.
+Small (sometimes called pencil or baby leeks) to medium-size leeks are the most tender and have a mild flavour.

-Store us in an airtight plastic bag in the refrigerator crisper.
+Store us in a recyclable bag in the veggie crisper in your fridge.

 Our seeds were brought to Australia in 1788 on the First Fleet and we have been popular here ever since.

-Trim off our roots along with any tough green tops.
-Peel off our outer layer, then cut through our green tops to about 6mm from the white part.
-Spread the leaves and wash under cold water to remove any dirt.
+Trim off our roots and our dark green tops.
+Only the white part is used in cooking (save the leaves for making stock).
+Peel off our outer layer.
+Spread the leaves or cut us in half lengthways and wash under cold water to remove any dirt.